VIEW FULL PICTURE GALLERIES OF ACTIONS ACROSS ENGLAND, SCOTLAND & WALES HERE, AND INTERNATIONALLY HERE

 Meanwhile, at 1pm people held #TakeTheKnee actions in over 60 towns and cities across Britain, as a mark of solidarity with the #BlackLivesMatter movement in the US – almost one year on from the murder of George Floyd – and in the light of the government’s Policing Bill to defend the right to peaceful protest.

-Simultaneously the TUC and Stand Up To Racism will held ‘Twitter storm’ between 1-2pm GMT using the hashtags #WorldAgainstRacism and #TakeTheKnee, and trended on Twitter.
+Simultaneously the TUC and Stand Up To Racism will held a ‘Twitter storm’ between 1-2pm GMT using the hashtags #WorldAgainstRacism and #TakeTheKnee, and trended on Twitter.

-, with over 10,000 watching over the following days.
+At 5pm the major international online rally was joined by 3,000, with over 10,000 watching over the following days.
 The rally was co-hosted by the TUC – with speakers from the US, South Africa, France, Italy, Greece – and leading figures from Britain including Diane Abbott and TUC General Secretary Francis O’Grady.
 A full speakers list can be found here

 The speakers represent the broad range of the anti-racist movement in Britain and around the world.
 As UN Anti-Racism Day was founded to commemorate the Sharpeville Massacre in Apartheid South Africa, the event was opened by Mavuso Msimang, a former leader of the ANC’s underground and veteran anti-apartheid activist Peter Hain, who linked the historic struggle against Apartheid with the current global struggle against racism, Islamophobia, antisemitism and the far-right, and called for unity in challenging all forms of racism.